MMRahman28/devops_practice/notes.md

 	- A logfile auth.log in /var/log can have auth.log1, auth.log2, and auth.log3 with progressively older data.
 	- Removing method: remove the oldest, rename the immediately next oldest file, so auth.log.3 get deleted, auth.log.2 becomes auth.log.3, until auth.log becomes auth.log.1
 	- names and details may vary across distributions.
-	- In Linux once a file is open, the I?O system has no way to know it was renamed.
+	- In Linux once a file is open, the I/O system has no way to know it was renamed.
 	- So, during log writing a rename would not cause any issue and the log message would be written successfully.
 	- journald decides to delete message based on how much space is left on the journal's filesystem, how much space the journal should take as a percentage of the filesystem,and what maximum journal size is set to.
 	- syslogd can listen to network socket, too. usual listening unix domain socket /dev/log.